alextremblay/Snipe-IT-Label-Generator/README.rst

 MacOS
 .....

-This document assumes that your MacOS package manager of choice is `HomeBrew <https://brew.sh>`_.
-If you use MacPorts, the commands / library names may be different.
+To install dependencies with `HomeBrew <https://brew.sh>`_, Run the following command:

-To install HomeBrew, run the following (without the backticks`):
+``brew install python openssl``

-`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+If you don't have `HomeBrew <https://brew.sh>`_, you can install it with this command:

-Run the following command to install dependecies(without the backticks`):
+``/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"``

-`brew install python openssl`
+If you use MacPorts, you're on your own.
+The commands / library names may be different.

 Debian Linux
 ............

-Run the following command to install dependecies(without the backticks`):
+Run the following command to install dependecies:

-`sudo apt-get install python3.6 openssl`
+``sudo apt-get install python3.6 openssl``

 Install